-What happens when an alert is triggered?
+What happens when a Ping is triggered?

-What happens if I miss an alert or ping?
+What happens if I miss a Ping?

-What’s a ping?
+What’s a Ping?

-How do pings work?
+How do Pings work?

 - You can also have Lighthouse notify you if something you're expecting to happen doesn't: "tell me if Jane isn't home by 5pm."

-How do I set up a ping to have Lighthouse notify me of something?
+How do I set up a Ping to have Lighthouse notify me of something?

-- For example, just tell Lighthouse "let me know if someone comes to walk the dog while I'm gone" and when the dog walker shows up you'll get a ping.
+- For example, just tell Lighthouse "let me know if someone comes to walk the dog while I'm gone" and when the dog walker shows up you'll get a Ping.